SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 accurately - (adverb) in a way that is correct, exact, and without any mistakes:
 The plans should be drawn as accurately as possible.
 For the experiment to be valid, it is essential to record the data accurately.

+opportunity - (noun) an occasion or situation that makes it possible to do something that you want to do or have to do, or the possibility of doing something:
+Everyone will have an opportunity to comment.
+I was never given the opportunity of going to college.

+adventure - (noun) an unusual, exciting, and possibly dangerous activity, such as a trip or experience, or the excitement produced by such an activity: go on an adventure They went on an adventure hunting for treasure in the western hills. have an adventure She had some exciting adventures in Egypt.

+unbelievable (SURPRISING) - (adjective) extremely surprising:
+She eats an unbelievable amount of food.
+You've had such bad luck it's unbelievable.

+buffet - (noun) a meal where people serve themselves different types of food:
+Are you having a sit-down meal or a buffet at the wedding?

+aspect (FEATURE) - (noun) one part of a situation, problem, subject, etc.:
+Which aspects of the job do you most enjoy?
+His illness affects almost every aspect of his life.

+virtually any - 'Virtually any' is like 'almost any.'
+The hotel would have almost any type of food:
+They serve virtually any kind of pizza you could imagine.
+Teaching is something you can do virtually anywhere.